duncanmwanik/Solidworks-Projects/README.md

 # Solidworks-Projects

-This is a collection of some of the stuff I've created using Solidwoks CAD and Visualize.
+This is a collection of some of the parts and models I've created using Solidwoks CAD